Open-UAV/openuav-ros-px4-tensorflow/README.md

     openuav-gz-tf bash<br />

   4. This should make a container that forwards xapps to the machine (ssh -X will not push that to your remote machine.
 See below).
 This will also allow camera emulation inside of a ros simulation.
 For remote access to the camera, setup ssh server on conatiner and connect through a forwarded docker port.
+## Using local Xserver for camera support
+On container, run the following
+Xvfb :1 -screen 0 1600x1200x16  &
+export DISPLAY=:1.0